Safety & Regulation

 More About Cylinders

 - Marks are stamped onto the collar of cylinders identifying the original date of manufacture and any subsequent re-testing dates.
-For an explanation of how to read the cylinder markings, click here.
+Click here.

 - Portable cylinders must be inspected and requalified every 10 years – it is against the law to fill an outdated cylinder.
 The requalification of a cylinder must be done by organizations that have the appropriate equipment, training and certification to do so, and have been certified by Transport Canada to do the work.
 To find a requalifier in your area, go to the Transport Canada website.
 (Note: Select the “External Visual” cylinder requalification method for propane cylinders).